 Established in 1855, Fort Lancaster was a large military post that was instrumental in providing protection for those passing through on the San Antonio-El Paso Road on their way to California.
-Today, the 82-acre site includes ruins and interpretive trail as well as a visitors center and gift shop.
-It is a State Archaeological Landmark and is also listed on the National Register of Historic Places.
+It was one in a series of forts built along the western Texas frontier.
+It was established by Maine military officer Stephen D. Carpenter.
+Today, the 82-acre site includes ruins and an interpretive trail as well as a visitor center for more information.
+It is a Texas State Historic Site and is also listed on the National Register of Historic Places.

 Image of the ruins of what was once an active military base named Fort Lancaster.

 Fort Lancaster was established by Captain Stephen D. Carpenter and his First Infantry Regiment on August 20, 1855.
 The fort became a permanent fort almost exactly a year later on August 21, 1856.
 The soldiers built the fort structures out of limestone and adobe with grass thatched roofs and, in some cases, wooden shingles.
 The main buildings were tent designs and small shelters.
 It was the responsibility of the troops at Fort Lancaster to provide protection to travelers who were passing through on their way to California.

 The post was well supplied with fresh water from the Pecos River.
 However, because of its extremely remote location, the soldiers did not have much in the way of entertainment at Fort Lancaster.
 They spent their time maintaining the site and patrolling the San Antonio-El Paso Road.
 Fort Lancaster was one of many forts that was built on the western Texas frontier.
 In 1858, about an estimate of 152 men occupied the fort.